RahulR9809/RahulR9809/README.md

 🚀 Mobile App Developer | Flutter Enthusiast | Dart, HTML, CSS

 👋 Hi there!
-I'm Hari Prasad, a passionate mobile application developer with expertise in Flutter.
+I'm Rahul R, a passionate mobile application developer with expertise in Flutter.
   I love crafting beautiful and functional apps that deliver seamless user experiences.
   My skill set includes Dart, HTML, CSS, and of course, Flutter, which I leverage to create cross-platform applications for Android and iOS.